CATG presents the Sips & Scripts New Works Festival

 CATG is proud to present the Sips & Scripts New Works Festival, celebrating the development of original plays by NC playwrights.

-This year’s festival will be held at the new Theatre Raleigh Arts Center!
+This year’s festival will be presented at the Theatre Raleigh Arts Center!

 by Judy Dove

 Judy M. Dove is a playwright, director, and teaching artist.
 She has directed for the Raleigh Little Theatre, Forest Moon Theater, NRACT, WCPSS, Special Theatre Arts Raleigh, and has been an adjunct professor in the Meredith College Department of Dance and Theatre where she worked as a theatre teaching artist for the FuHsing Program from Taipei.
 She has written several plays for youth, based on NC history, which have been toured by the RLT Storytellers to Go! and two of her short plays were selected to be a part of the Goodly Frame Theatre’s ZoomFest 2020.
 Most recently, she received an Artist’s Support Grant from the United Arts Council of Raleigh and Wake County for which she has written a new full-length play.
 She is the recipient of the NCTC K-12 Theatre Educator Award, the Capital University Alumni Achievement Award, the United Arts Council of Raleigh/Wake County Business Support of the Arts Award in Arts Education, an Artsplosure Artists’ Residency at the Oyster House in Beaufort, and numerous awards for Excellence in Directing from the North Carolina Theatre Conference.
 Memberships include Dramatists Guild of America (Associate), and the North Carolina Theatre Conference, for which she served on the Board of Directors for 13 years.